elgohr-update/Vancouver-Graffiti-Analysis/doc/report.md

 should look similar to the real data.
 Otherwise, they should look different from the real data.
 Comparing the shuffled test statistics to the real test statistics gives a p-value.
-Then, we compared the p-value with our defined threshold \(\alpha = 0.05\) to draw the conclusion for our research question.
+Then, we compared the p-value with our defined threshold *α* = 0.05 to draw the conclusion for our research question.

 **Estimator:**
 The median of the number of graffiti per recorded location

 **Hypothesis**
-\(H_0\): The median of the number of graffiti per recorded location of Vancouver’s Downtown area is the same as the median of the number of graffiti per recorded location of Vancouver’s Strathcona area
+*H*<sub>0</sub>: The median of the number of graffiti per recorded location of Vancouver’s Downtown area is the same as the median of the number of graffiti per recorded location of Vancouver’s Strathcona area

-\(H_a\): The median of the number of graffiti per recorded location of Vancouver’s Downtown area is not the same as the median of the number of graffiti per recorded location of Vancouver’s Strathcona area
+*H*<sub>*a*</sub>: The median of the number of graffiti per recorded location of Vancouver’s Downtown area is not the same as the median of the number of graffiti per recorded location of Vancouver’s Strathcona area

 **Test Flavor**
 Two-tailed permutation test for the median.